Build Your Own Router in Ruby

 That's it.
 Restart the application and give it a try.
 Everything should work as expected.

-There's one small improvement we can do to make our Router more flexible and powerful.
+We could stop here, but there's one small improvement we can do to make our Router more flexible and powerful.

 Let's Pass the HTTP Environment to Routes